ohsangkon/AFT/README.md

 (Oh, S., Lee, H., Kang, S., and Seo, B. (2024).
 Adaptive accelerated failure time modeling with a semiparametric skewed error distribution. arXiv:2402.02128.)

+# AFT_SN.R
+AFT_SN function is used for initial values for AFT_NSNSM function.
+These are codes for AFT modeling with a skew-normal error distribution.
+There are 4 functions in this file.
+AFT_SN function is the main function, and others are required to save if you want to use AFT_SN function.

 # AFT_NSNSM.R
 Basic codes for Adaptive AFT modeling with a semiparametric skew-normal scale mixture error distribution.
 There are 9 functions in this file.
 AFT_NSNSM function is the main function, and others are required to save if you want to use AFT_NSNSM function.

-# AFT_SN.R
-Codes for AFT modeling with a skew-normal error distribution.
-There are 4 functions in this file.
-AFT_SN function is the main function, and others are required to save if you want to use AFT_SN function.
-Furthermore, AFT_SN function is used for initial values for AFT_NSNSM function.

 # Survival probability.R
 Computation for P(survival time > t) given covariates.